Extraaa Innings T20: Experts

 The experts answer questions and share their analysis of the match with the anchors.
 Several of these experts from the show also play the role of commentators during some matches.
 Navjot Singh Sidhu is amongst the most celebrated in the expert panel, managing to blend in his poetic commentary with light-hearted jokes and occasionally mentioning his peculiar thoko band to direct the drummer to beat the drums.
 Harsha Bhogle with his extensive experience as a commentator has appeared numerous times on the show, often switching roles as a commentator and appearing in presentation ceremonies.
-Other prominent figures from the cricketing world who are part of the panel include Sunil Gavaskar, Danny Morrison, Ramiz Raja, Shoaib Akhtar, Waqar Younis, Aakash Chopra, Ajay Jadeja, Matthew Hayden, Atul Wassan, Arun Lal, Kapil Dev and Kris Srikkanth.
+Other prominent figures from the cricketing world who are part of the panel include Ayaz Memon, Sunil Gavaskar, Danny Morrison, Ramiz Raja, Shoaib Akhtar, Waqar Younis, Aakash Chopra, Ajay Jadeja, Matthew Hayden, Atul Wassan, Arun Lal, Kapil Dev and Kris Srikkanth.
 Among the ex-players from the women's teams, commentators like Anjum Chopra from the Indian women's team and Isa Guha from the England women's team are among the others to have appeared on the show in the expert panel.

 2015 introduced the concept of television viewers asking questions to the experts through social media, some of which would be answered or critiqued by the experts on the show.
 It also included a section called ‘what’s hot, what’s not’ wherein panelists would discuss the highs and lows in the match.